In India, entrepreneurs when registering their business usually prefer to incorporate a Limited Liability Partnership or a Private Limited Company.

 - No requirement of holding Board Meetings

-- No limit on members: In private limited company there is a restriction on adding the member.
-Maximum 200 members can be added only.
-But in case of LLP there is no restriction on the maximum members.
+- No limit on members: In a private limited company there is a restriction on adding the member.
+A maximum of 200 members can be added only.
+But in the case of LLP, there is no restriction on the maximum number of members.

-- No Paid-up Capital required: Private limited companies require minimum 1 lac of authorised share capital, whereas in LLP there is no such limit.
+- No Paid-up Capital required: Private limited companies require a minimum of 1 lac of authorised share capital, whereas in LLP there is no such limit.

-- Less Compliance: comparative to the private limited company, a LLP is exempted from many compliance.
-A LLP is only required to file annual return and statement of accounts each financial year.
+- Less Compliance: Compared to the private limited company, an LLP is exempted from many compliances.
+An LLP is only required to file annual returns and statements of accounts each financial year.

 - No requirement on Account Audit- Auditing is only required in case -

 - When the contribution exceeds INR 25Lakhs;

 - If the Annual Turnover is more than INR 40 Lakhs.

 - The company must have completed one financial year and all the compliances must be filled.